 Rinse 2 pounds (1 kg) of bone-in chicken pieces (cut into 1 and ½-inch chunks) and add them to the pot.
 Fry for 3-4 minutes.

-Add ¼ cup tomato paste, 2 teaspoon salt, and 3 tablespoon achari masala spice mix along with ½ cup of water and mix everything well.
+Add ¼ cup tomato paste, 2 teaspoon salt, 3 tablespoon achari masala spice mix, and ½ cup of water and mix everything well.
 Cook for 4-5 mins, stirring frequently.

 Add 1 teaspoon Kashmiri red chili powder and 1 cup yogurt whisked with 1 teaspoon of all-purpose flour to the pot.